code-payments/code-vm/README.md

 Compressed accounts can be decompressed when needed — either automatically using the Code app or manually through a public indexer.

+> [!NOTE]
-The Code VM is designed to be used by the Code app, to deliver a seamless payments experience to millions of users at negligible cost.
+> The Code VM is designed specifically to be used by the [Code](https://getcode.com) and [Flipchat](https://flipchat.xyz/) mobile apps, prioritizing **seamless payments**.
+As a result, this codebase is not intended as a generalized foundation for other projects.

-##  What is Code?

-[Code](https://getcode.com) is a mobile app that leverages self custodial blockchain technology to deliver a seamless payments experience that is instant, global, and private.
+## Current Progress

+:white_check_mark: The on-chain program itself is largely completed.
+The audit is currently [in progress](https://github.com/code-payments/code-vm/pulls?q=is%3Apr+is%3Aclosed).

+We’re currently integrating the VM into a fork of the Code app called Flipchat.
+This allows us to make changes to backend services more efficiently without disrupting Code app users.

+A key goal is ensuring the mobile app requires minimal changes to switch to the VM.
+From the app’s perspective, it should behave as if it’s using standard token accounts on Solana.

+We’re happy to report that this goal was achieved on Flipchat — our mobile app dev team migrated payments with only minor adjustments to the original transaction mechanics.

+To achieve this seamless integration, we made intentional trade-offs that optimize for compatibility with the Code and Flipchat mobile apps.

 ## Deployments